Samuel Drewry

 The Will of Samuel Drewry

-Death At Brussels Samuel Drewry Esq late of Horlesden green in the County of Middlesex in the 63rd year of his age.
+Death At Brussels: Samuel Drewry Esq., late of Horlesden green in the County of Middlesex, in the 63rd year of his age.

 Samuel left at least £7,300 (perhaps the equivalent of close on £1m in 2009) as well as the house in Harlesden.
 There are also references to a house in Brussels at "Belle Vue, Ixelles nr Brussels" and later at Soliasbord (?) near Brussels).

-Samuel left many bequests but mainly to his wife Mary Ann - as long as she
+Obituary notice in The Gentleman's Magazine Samuel left a number bequests but mainly to his wife Mary Ann - as long as she remains a widow(!) - and to his children: Samuel, William Tillotson, Maria, Henry Runciman, Charles Stewart, Thomas Allen, and Louisa.

-Two gentlemen "appeared personally" to prove Samuel's will: Richard Hardynge Stewart "of the War Office" and William Williams.
-It is stated that they "knew and were well acquainted with Samuel Drewry."
+Two gentlemen 'appeared personally' to prove Samuel's will: Richard Hardynge Stewart "of the War Office" and William Williams.
+It is stated that they 'knew and were well acquainted with Samuel Drewry.'

-Samuel's Career
+Samuel's Career Samuel, 1793

 In 1777 Samuel was an Assistant Commissary in Canada with the Commissary General Nathaniel Day.
-(See In Canada below.)

-We do not know how long Samuel was stationed with the Army in Canada, nor whether
+We do not know how long Samuel was stationed with the Army in Canada, nor whether he was involved in other Wars during the next decades:

 the 'Fourth Anglo-Dutch War' (1780 - 1784);